Fort de Rocher: History

 Tortuga was a disputed island in the early seventeenth century.
 The Spanish laid claim to it, but English and French settlers were the primary occupants.
 Every few years the Spanish would sail over and chase away the settlers, reclaiming the island, then vacate it.
 As soon as the Spanish warships were out of sight, the settlers would return.

-In 1640 a French engineer named Jean La Vasseur raided the island with a force of between fifty and one-hundred men, claiming the primary port as theirs.
-Aware of the predations of the Spanish, La Vasseur had Fort de Rocher constructed overlooking the harbor, thus fortifying it from further foreign assault.
-With its cannons drawing a steady aim at any vessels approaching the harbor the fort gave La Vasseur a high degree of control over the island.
-In the early 1640s La Vasseur was made governor of Tortuga, but the information conflicts as to when specifically that was (some accounts claim he was governor before arriving on the island, and others say he claimed power after building the fort).
+In 1640 a French engineer named Jean Le Vasseur raided the island with a force of between fifty and one-hundred men, claiming the primary port as theirs.
+Aware of the predations of the Spanish, Le Vasseur had Fort de Rocher constructed overlooking the harbor, thus fortifying it from further foreign assault.
+With its cannons drawing a steady aim at any vessels approaching the harbor the fort gave Le Vasseur a high degree of control over the island.
+In the early 1640s Le Vasseur was made governor of Tortuga, but the information conflicts as to when specifically that was (some accounts claim he was governor before arriving on the island, and others say he claimed power after building the fort).

 The erection of the fort concerned the Spanish.
 Shortly after construction was complete, an invading force launched from Santo Domingo and sailed into the harbor of Tortuga.
 The French guns sank one of the vessels and scattered the rest.
 The Spaniards who managed to land marched into an ambush, and then retreated.

-The victory greatly increased the reputation of La Vasseur, Tortuga, and it's Buccaneers.
+The victory greatly increased the reputation of Le Vasseur, Tortuga, and its Buccaneers.
 The official lawlessness of the place appealed to all of the seafaring brigands in the Caribbean.
-La Vasseur opened the port to outlaws of all nations in exchange for a percentage of the wealth of every vessel anchoring there.
+Le Vasseur opened the port to outlaws of all nations in exchange for a percentage of the wealth of every vessel anchoring there.
 All pirates needed a safe place to berth, and a town that was respectful of their careers was a prime one.
 Tortuga quickly became the first great pirate outpost.